 As well as organising public events as part of an annual festival, the late 2000s saw the organisation branch out into year-long creative projects, in particular filmmaking in schools and other creative youth work.
 Once WoW had sold-out The Empire Theatre, with thousands attending screenings of films scripted, produced and edited entirely by schoolchildren, the organisation began to realise that it had outgrown its voluntary base, and began to source funding for a full-time festival coordinator.
 This search for funding was successful, and in late 2005 WoW welcomed our first full-time coordinator, Madeline Heneghan, who is now the organisations’ full-time Co-Director.
 In 2010 Mike Morris, a founding member of WoW, joined Madeline as part of the leadership team, working together as Co-Directors to shape WoW’s strategic development.

-Our annual programme includes a range of creative writing and heritage projects: Write to Work, What’s Your Story, Superheroes: Words Are Our Power, and many more, in communities and schools across the region.
-WoW organises one-off events and writing development workshops, including our Liverpool Young Writers project (shortlisted for a Music of Black Origin Community Award in 2010), Pulp Idol (our longstanding free-to-enter competition for aspiring novelists, which has showcased the work of over 200 unpublished writers), and our acclaimed creative heritage projects – The George Garrett Archive, Great War to race Riots and The Liverpool 8 Law Centre Archive.
+Our annual programme includes a range of creative writing and heritage projects: Write to Work, What’s Your Story?, Superheroes: Words Are Our Power, and many more, in communities and schools across the region.
+WoW organises one-off events and writing development workshops, including Pulp Idol (our longstanding free-to-enter competition for aspiring novelists, which has showcased the work of over 200 unpublished writers), and our acclaimed creative heritage projects – The George Garrett Archive, From Great War to Race Riots and The Liverpool 8 Law Centre Archive.

 In 2011 WoW became an Arts Council National Portfolio Organisation, one of only 800 arts organisations to have been awarded this status.
 As of 2018 we have been awarded NPO again, with a four-year funding programme to support our work.
 We have diversified our funding base too, with Arts Council funding representing just 35% of our annual turnover.
 We receive support from a range of other funders, including Culture Liverpool, Heritage Lottery and The Paul Hamlyn Foundation.